craigthomas/Chip8Java/README.md

 | `Z`          | Enters CPU trace and step mode |
 | `N`          | Next key while in step mode    |
 | `C`          | Exits CPU trace or step mode   |

-## Modes

-### Trace Mode

-When started with the `-t` option, or when put into trace mode by pressing the `X` key, the Chip 8 will provide an overlay on the screen that will show the contents of all registers, including the program counter.
-Pressing `C` or `X` will exit trace mode.

-Trace mode can also be accessed by clicking on `CPU`->`Trace Mode`.

-### Step Mode

-When put into step mode by pressing the `Z` key, the Chip 8 will provide an overlay on the screen exactly the same as trace mode, but will also pause after every instruction.
-By pressing the `N` key, the emulator will execute the next instruction and again pause.
-Pressing the `Z` key will leave the emulator in trace mode, but will cause it to continue executing instructions as normal.
-Pressing `C` or `Z` will cancel step and trace modes, and cause it to continue executing instructions as normal.

-Step mode can also be accessed by clicking on `CPU`->`Step Mode`.

 ## Third Party Licenses and Attributions